ArjanCodes/examples/code_roast/README.md

 Thanks again to John Fallot for supplying the code.
 I know I was a bit more roasty in this video, especially about the scraper initializer.
 But you, sometimes a bit of tough love doesn't hurt.
 In the end, I want you to become better at this stuff, as that's what my channel is all about.
 I've written down a guide to help you get started.
 You can get it for free by going to arjancodes.com/designguide.
 It describes the 7 steps I go through when I design my software.
 It's short and to the point, really actionable stuff that you can apply right away to your own projects.
 So, arjancodes.com/designguide for your free download.

-I do hope you enjoyed the video, and if you did, give it a like and consider subscribing to my channel if you're not a subscriber yet.
-If you're a subscriber already, why not unsubscribe and then subscribe again, to enjoy the awesomeness that is the YouTube subscribe button.
+I do hope you enjoyed the video, and if you did, give it a like and consider subscribing to my channel.
+If you liked this refactoring, check out this miniseries as well where I do a full refactoring of an hand-written digit recognition project.
 Thanks for watching, take care and see you next week!